-Add the chocolate you have leftover after sealing back to the remaining chocolate coating so you can continue to use it for the coating.
+Add the leftover chocolate back to the remaining chocolate couverture, so you can continue to use it for the coating.

-As soon as all truffles have been sealed, place the chocolates back in the refrigerator to let them get firm.
+As soon as all truffles have been sealed, place them back in the refrigerator to let them get firm.
 This "hardening" does not take very long.
-After less than 10 minutes, the chocolate will be solid, and you can start covering them with "oh so delicious" white chocolate.
+After less than 10 minutes, the chocolate will be solid, and you can start covering them with "oh-so-delicious" white chocolate.

 You can start immediately since you already have the liquid chocolate from the sealing.